Tandemz/tandemz.io/src/pages/index.md

   featureslist:
   - title: Target the best audience for your user research
     content: |-
-      Get access to detailed targeting criteria: location, age, interests, job title...
+      Access detailed targeting criteria: location, age, interests, job title...
 Need more?
 Add a screener to pinpoint your audience!

       Get an estimation in real time, and as soon as you're happy with everything, launch your study in one click.
 Your recruitment starts immediately!
     image: "/images/illustration-screening.svg"